Binuka97/cordova-plugin-rootguard/README.md

 1. Install **Magisk** or **SuperSU** on your Android device.
 2. Run your Cordova app.
 It should detect root and exit.

+### Android
+- Test with rooted devices or emulators with Magisk/SuperSU.
+- Attach Frida using: frida -n <package>

+### iOS
+- Test on a jailbroken device (Palera1n, Dopamine).
+- Use Frida with tools like frida-trace, frida-server.

 ### **Testing Frida Detection**
 1. Start Frida-server on the device:
    ```sh